Top 10 Tips To Fix Touch ID Not Working on iPhone 13/12/11

-As a fingerprint identity sensor, Touch ID can not only secure your iPhone, but also enable you to do things like unlocking your iPhone and making purchases in App store and iTunes just by touching the sensor.
-If touch ID failed to work on your iPhone, some operations on iPhone will become less convenient.
-That’s why you need to read this article, which is dedicated to provide the fixes to the “Touch ID not working” problem.
-Hope you like it..
+As a fingerprint identity sensor, Touch ID can secure your iPhone and enable you to do things like unlocking your iPhone and making purchases in the App Store and iTunes just by touching the sensor.
+If touch ID failed to work on your iPhone, some operations on iPhone would become less convenient.
+That’s why you need to read this article dedicated to providing the fixes to the “Touch ID not working” problem.
+I hope you like it..

-Touch ID has suddenly stopped working on your iPhone X/8/7/6/6 Plus and you are looking for some quick solutions to make it work again?
-You might also be willing to find out why the fingerprint identity sensor has refused to function as usual.
-If you are on my expected line, then go through these solutions to cut the chase right away.
+Touch ID has suddenly stopped working on your iPhone 13/12/11, and you are looking for some quick solutions to make it work again?
+If you are on my expected line, go through these solutions to cut the chase right away.
+You might also be willing to determine why the fingerprint identity sensor has refused to function as usual.

-Coming back to the question as to why Touch ID may not be working on your iPhone after iOS 12 update, I would say you might have to blame sweat, liquid or even improper placement of finger.
-Though I won’t rule out software glitch as well.
+Coming back to the question as to why Touch ID may not be working on your iPhone after the iOS 15 update, I would say you might have to blame sweat, liquid, or even improper placement of finger.
+However, I won’t rule out software glitches as well.

 Part 1: What can Cause iPhone Touch ID not to work

-1. Calibrating Fingerprint Inproperly.
-Even though the iPhone X/8/7/6s or 6 Plus send you a message that your finger has been calibrated successfully, there are some chances that the calibration is not done perfectly and it can cause touch ID failed.
+1. Calibrating Fingerprint Improperly.
+Even though the iPhone 13/12/11 sends you a message that your finger has been calibrated successfully, there are some chances that the calibration is not done perfectly and can cause touch ID to fail.

 2. Damp Screens or Fingers.
 In other cases, dampness, moisture, sweat, and cold – all of this plays a role in preventing the Touch ID from working correctly.
 This happens both ways: if your finger is damp or if the home button has some moisture over it.
 It can make your Apple touch ID not working.